Morwenn/cpp-sort/doc/sorter-adapters.md

 struct low_moves_adapter<Sorter>;
 ```

-There is another version that takes an additional `std::index_sequence` template
+There is another version which takes an additional `std::index_sequence` template
 parameter:

 ```cpp